wallarm/product-documentation/docs/latest/about-wallarm-waf/protecting-against-attacks.md

 #### Enabling libdetection

-Analyzing of requests with the **libdetection** library is disabled by default.
-To reduce the number of false positives, we recommend to enable analysis.
-To enable the analysis, it is required to set the value of the directive [`wallarm_enable_libdetection`](../admin-en/configure-parameters-en.md#wallarm_enable_libdetection) to `on`.
+Analyzing requests with the **libdetection** library is disabled by default.
+To reduce the number of false positives, we recommend enabling analysis.

+To enable the analysis:

+1. Set the value of the directive [`wallarm_enable_libdetection`](../admin-en/configure-parameters-en.md#wallarm_enable_libdetection) to `on`.
+The directive can be set inside the `http`, `server`, or `location` block of the NGINX configuration file.
+2. Set the value of the directive [`proxy_request_buffering`](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_request_buffering) to `on` to allow analyzing the request body.
+The directive can be set inside the `http`, `server`, or `location` block of the NGINX configuration file.

 !!! warning "Memory consumption increase"
     When analyzing attacks using the **libdetection** library, the amount of memory consumed by NGINX and Wallarm processes may increase by about 10%.

 #### Testing libdetection

-To check operation of **libdetection**, you can send the following legtimate request to the protected resource:
+To check the operation of **libdetection**, you can send the following legitimate request to the protected resource:

 ```bash
 curl http://localhost/?id=1' UNION SELECT